 Most fun of all are the disarmingly literal words you’ll find in German, such as “Handschuh” for glove (der Hand + der Schuh (shoe)) or Stechpalm for holly (“stechen” (“to prick”) + Palme (“palm”)).

 Germanic languages in general have the facility of creating compound words where some other languages require a more roundabout way of expression.
 We can put “dining” and “room” together to get “dining room”.
 In French you hae to say “salle à manger” (room for eating).
+Check out my German Pronuncation Challenge for more info on this and a fun take in a short video I made with the help of participants at the Poyglot Gathering,.

 German has many familiar borrowings from Latin or Greek which are also found in English such as die “Nation” or die “Strategie”.